hosseinoliabak/cisco/Security/01_core_concepts.md

 * It would be a perfect opportunity for IPsec to be used to encrypt the data and perform integrity checking and authentication of the server you are connected to
-  * there is not an IPsec client or software currently running on everybody’s computer
+  * There is not an IPsec client or software currently running on everybody’s computer
   * Even if there were, not everyone has a digital certificate or a PSK that they could successfully use for authentication
 1. The browser requests that the web server identify itself
 2. The server sends the browser a copy of its digital certificate, which may also be called an SSL certificate